saschultz/print-studio/README.md

   * bundle install
   * rails db:create
   * rails db:migrate
+  * rails db:test:prepare
   * rails db:seed
   * rails s

 ## User Stories

   * As a user, I want to see basic information about the business on the landing page
   * As a user, I want to easily navigate to the other pages of the site from the landing page
   * As a user, I want to be able to create an account
   * As a user, I want to be able to log in to my account
   * As a user, I want to see all services the business offers
   * As a user, I want to see the specific details of a service when I click on it
   * As an authenticated user, I want to see reviews left for each service
   * As an authenticated user, I want to be able to leave a review for a service
   * As an admin, I want to add a new service
   * As an admin, I want to edit an existing service
   * As an admin, I want to delete a service

+## Built With

+  * Ruby
+  * Rails
+  * PostgreSQL
+  * Devise
+  * SASS
+  * RSpec
+  * Capybara
+  * SimpleCov
+  * FactoryGirl

+## Author(s)

+Sara Schultz

+## Support and contact details

+saschultz8@gmail.com

+## License

+MIT License

+Copyright (c) Sara Schultz 2017